stokishev/dataanalytics/README.md

-## This are my Data Analytics Projects so far
+## These are my Data Analytics Projects so far